ndgigliotti/holy-diver/README.rst

 It's generally recommended to use one of the ``from_*()`` constructors (e.g. ``from_dict()``, ``from_yaml()``) to create either a ``ConfigManager`` or ``ConfigListManager``, because these class methods automatically convert nested dictionaries and lists to manager classes.
-It doesn't affect the functionality much if you use the main constructor, but it may cost you a few milliseconds of processing time down the road, as more conversions must be performed on the fly.
+It shouldn't affect the functionality much if you use the main constructor, but it may cost you a few milliseconds of processing time down the road, as more conversions must be performed on the fly.